parasol-framework/parasol/readme.md

 ## 2. Checkout

 Release builds can be [downloaded directly](https://github.com/parasol-framework/parasol/releases/latest) from GitHub so that you don't need to compile the framework yourself.
-If you're happy with this then you can skip the rest of this readme and head to the [main website](https://www.parasol.ws) for further information on usage.
+If you're happy with downloading an archive then you can skip the rest of this readme and head to the [main website](https://www.parasol.ws) for further information on usage.

 To build your own framework, checkout the source code from the `release` branch of our GitHub repository: